Jiang Jing (Water Margin)

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Gong Wang, Ding Desun, Song Qing, Jiao Ting, Zhu Fu, Tao Zongwang, Du Qian, Song Wan, and Jiang Jing.

-Jiang Jing is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Divine Mathematician," he ranks 53rd among the 108 Stars of Destiny and 17th among the 72 Earthly Fiends.
+Jiang Jing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Divine Mathematician," he ranks 53rd among the 108 Heroes and 17th among the 72 Earthly Fiends.

 Background

-Jiang Jing, a native of Tanzhou (潭州; around present-day Changsha, Hunan), is a scholar who has repeatedly failed imperial examinations -- the conventional route to become government official in ancient China.
-Frustrated and disappointed, he shifts to concentrating on military-related subjects.
-After years of hard work, he is not just skilled in martial arts but also good in military tactics and numerical calculations.
-His mathematical talent earns him the nickname "Divine Mathematician".
+Originally from Tanzhou (潭州; around present-day Changsha, Hunan), Jiang Jing is formerly a Confucian scholar who has repeatedly taken the imperial examination but has never been a successful candidate.
+Frustrated and disappointed, he shifts to his focus from traditional scholarly arts to mathematics, martial arts, and military-related subjects.
+Over time, he earns himself the nickname "Divine Mathematician" for his expertise in mathematics.